The role of elastic instability on the self-assembly of particle chains in simple shear flow: Materials and Methods

-The sample, $750\mu$l of $0.07\%$wt PAM-bead solution, was inserted between the cone and the glass coverslip (plate) and then a constant shear rates was applied for $30$ minutes.
-Images were acquired using a Dalsa Teledyne Genie camera at $960$fps with an exposure time of $400\mu$s.
+The sample, $750\mu$l of $0.07\%$wt PAM-bead solution, was inserted between the cone and the glass coverslip (plate) and then a constant shear rate was applied for $30$ minutes.
+Images were acquired using a Teledyne Dalsa Genie camera at $960$fps with an exposure time of $400\mu$s.
 The high frame rate was achieved by reducing the region of interest of the camera from $1400 \times 1024$ pixels to $752 \times 100$ pixels.
-The window was aligned in the direction of flow, so that chaining could be observed through the major axis of the window.
+The window was aligned in the direction of flow, so that chaining could be observed through the major axis of the window and the focal plane was positioned in the center of the shear flow, which was kept constant for each experiment.
 A Labview program has been developed to allow us to run the camera at $960$fps, but capture images at set intervals in milliseconds, thus improving significantly the performance of the image acquisition and reducing the time taken for analysis.
 The acquisition rate of the Labview program was set to $1.2$s for all experiments, thus returning $1500$ frames for each measurement; which were performed in triplicates.
 Fig.\ref{fig:Calibration}-(D) shows a typical image frame captured both before and after image processing.

-Image analysis was carried out using a Labview program that was able to identify particles, frame by frame, measuring properties such as pixel area and elongation to count the number of single beads, dimers, trimers, tetras and pentas.
-The numbers of each chain length per frame could then be used to analyse the chaining phenomenon.
+Image analysis was carried out by using custom code, developed using National Instruments Labview, to automatically process the acquired images.
+Each frame was analysed by first removing the background of the image, as shown in Fig.1-(D), and then each particle/chain was identified automatically using functions from the National Instruments, Vision Development Module, which can discriminate different objects via their (i) area (as each additional bead in a given chain increases the object area linearly) and (ii) elongation value (which regulated the counting of only chains rather than artifacts such as particles' agglomerates); thus, allowing us to classify whether an identified object belonged to a specific chain length (i.e., single bead, dimer, trimer, tetra or penta).
+Once classified, the total number of each chain length per frame was exported into a spreadsheet.